 - street parties are not allowed to go on after dusk; you can check the times for sunset here: Sunrise and sunset in London

-- submit your application by the deadline; the application form is available below
+- submit your application at least six weeks before the proposed date of your street party; the application form is available below

 - consult with your neighbours in writing - this must be delivered to every premises on the street and must give contact details for at least one of the organisers and for the council; a letter template is available below